iOS App Development Basics for Beginners (2025): SwiftUI, Xcode, State, Storage & App Store Checklist

 Swift

-Apple’s modern programming language for iOS development.
+Apple’s modern programming language used for iOS development.

 SwiftUI